-From Blois to Amboise on the Loire Valley castles route by bike
+From Blois to Amboise on the Loire Valley by bike

-Dive into the heart of the majestic Loire Valley for a bike trip rich in historical and scenic discoveries.
+Explore into the heart of the majestic Loire Valley for a bike trip that offers historical discoveries and diverse landscapes.
 From the medieval city of Blois, you will take flowery cycle paths, surrounded by vineyards and state forests, leading to the most emblematic castles of the region.
-Chambord, with its double-revolution staircase, Cheverny, a source of inspiration for Hergé, or the refined Chenonceau which spans the Cher, are just waiting for you.
+Chambord, with its double-spiral staircase, Cheverny, a source of inspiration for Hergé, or the magnificent Chenonceau which spans the Cher, are just waiting for you.
 Stop off in Amboise, Leonardo da Vinci's last home, and taste the local flavors.
 An unforgettable itinerary, where each stage reveals an exceptional heritage.

 - Medieval towns of Blois and Amboise